-The Journal of Information Systems Education (JISE) seeks original articles on current topics of special interest to IS Educators.
+The Journal of Information Systems Education (JISE) seeks original articles on current topics of interest to IS educators and researchers.
 Research or application oriented articles that describe curriculum, pedagogy, professional development, or educational facilities issues will be considered for publication in the journal.
-Possible topics include: model curriculum, course projects/cases, course materials, curriculum design & implementation, outcomes assessment, distance education challenges, capstone & service learning projects, technology selection & impact, and information security.
-JISE also seeks Teaching Cases and Teaching Tips.
-All articles, teaching tips, and teaching cases will be refereed by a rigorous evaluation process involving at least three blind reviews by qualified academic, industrial, or governmental computing professionals.
-Submissions will be judged not only on the suitability of the content, but also on the readability and clarity of the prose.
-All papers are peer reviewed.
+Possible topics include (but not limited to) model curriculum, course projects/cases, course materials, curriculum design & implementation, outcomes assessment, technology selection & impact, and industry relations.

 Questions should be addressed to the Editor at firstname.lastname@example.org.